MEDBOUAYOUNE/ALX_Shell/0x00-shell_basics/README.md

 6: Long format with user and group IDs displayed numerically And hidden files
 7: script that creates a directory in tmp
 8: script that move file from directory to another directory
+9: script that delete a file into a directory